 - Make sure your digital portfolio includes your best and most recent work.
 Also include work in progress sketches and tear sheets.
 This can be up to 15 pieces of work in one or two PDF files with a max size of 50mb each

 - Be prepared to explain how you develop your ideas and where you want to go with them.
-Sharing the process of arriving at the completed work can be as valuable as presenting the finished piece
+Sharing your process work can be as valuable as presenting the finished piece

-- Discuss your work with as many colleges/universities as possible and bring no more than 15 pieces of work.
-You will hear many different opinions about your work that will be reflective of the admission requirements of each school
+- Discuss your work with as many colleges/universities as possible.
+You will hear different opinions that reflect the admission requirements of each school

-- You can still attend even if you're not ready to show a portfolio can still attend to gather information from college/university academic representatives.
+- You can still attend even if you're not ready to show a portfolio.
+Take the opportunity gather information from college/university academic representatives.

 National Portfolio Day events

-Contact our representatives to register your interest and find out more about the National Portfolio Day events in Canada and the US.
+Contact our Country Managers to find out more about NPD events in Canada and the US and register your interest.
 Visit our Canada, USA or EU page to see the full list of UAL events taking place in your country.
 If you live in the UK, browse our list of upcoming UK university fairs and UCAS events.